 In this article, we will explain what Machine Learning is and go through several ways in which it can help you optimise your processes.
 Let’s dig in!

-What is machine learning, really?
+What is Machine Learning, really?

 Supervised learning gathers data from a prior experience or creates a data output from that event.
-It assists in optimizing performance requirements based on previous experience and solving a variety of real-world computing issues.
+It assists in optimising performance requirements based on previous experience and solving a variety of real-world computing issues.

 Through a mix of supervised and unsupervised learning techniques, a business may classify consumers based on data that is currently available versus data that has yet to be discovered.

 One example of how a business may be using both supervised and unsupervised learning is classfiying its customers based on data that is currently available (supervised), versus data that has yet to be discovered (unsupervised).